javbotero/Outer-Coast/_includes/overview.md

 Applications are closed for the 2019 Outer Coast Summer Seminar.

+Big Thanks to all of the organizations who have sponsored the 2019 Summer Seminar!

 <!-- This inserts the sponsor images -->
 {% include sponsorphotos.html %}